 One of my physios referred to me as that durable interplanetary traveller Superman.
 I found out who he meant specifically-Christopher Reeve.

 Way off the planet to begin with, it was if my left leg was subject to the G-force of Neptune.
 My biggest handicap, lumpen, heavy as lead, stiff as a board it floats around and drags.
 In this bind I can’t flex it backwards.
 This wonky leg feels shorter than the right one.
 It’s difficult for this leg to clear even slightly uneven surfaces.
 Getting into a car I have to hump this bodily member in.
-Getting into a bus an old acquaintance asked,’How are you getting on, allan?’
-‘Get Shorty’, my left side reminds my brain to the strains of Billy Holliday.
+Getting into a bus an old acquaintance asked,’How are you getting on, Allan?’

 ‘ All of me